Nubia: Lower Nubia

 Nubia has one of the oldest civilizations in the world.
 This history is often intertwined with Egypt to the north.
-Around 3500 BC, the second "Nubian" culture, termed the Early A-Group, arose in Lower (Northern) Nubia.
-They were sedentary agriculturalists, traded with the Egyptians, and exported gold.
+Around 3500 BC, the second "Nubian" culture, termed the Early A-Group culture, arose in Lower Nubia.
+They were sedentary agriculturalists, traded with the Egyptians and exported gold.
 This trade is supported archaeologically by large amounts of Egyptian commodities deposited in the A-Group graves.
 The imports consisted of gold objects, copper tools, faience amulets and beads, seals, slate palettes, stone vessels, and a variety of pots.
 During this time, the Nubians began creating distinctive black topped, red pottery.
-The A-Group population have been described as ethnically “very similar” to the pre-dynastic Egyptians in physical characteristics.
+The A-Group population have been described as ethnically "very similar" to the pre-dynastic Egyptians in physical characteristics.

-Around 3100 BC the A-group transitioned from the Early to Classical phases.
+Around 3100 BC, the A-group transitioned from the Early to Classical phases.
 "Arguably royal burials are known only at Qustul and possibly Sayala."
 During this period, the wealth of A-group kings rivaled Egyptian kings.
 Royal A-group graves contained gold and richly decorated pottery.
 Some scholars believe Nubian A-Group rulers and early Egyptian pharaohs used related royal symbols; similarities in A-Group Nubia and Upper Egypt rock art support this position.
-Scholars from the University of Chicago Oriental Institute excavated at Qustul (near Abu Simbel – Modern Sudan), in 1960–64, and found artifacts which incorporated images associated with Egyptian pharaohs.
+Scholars from the University of Chicago Oriental Institute excavated at Qustul (near Abu Simbel in Sudan), in 1960–64, and found artifacts which incorporated images associated with Egyptian pharaohs.

 Archeologist Bruce Williams studied the artifacts and concluded that "Egypt and Nubia A-Group culture shared the same official culture", "participated in the most complex dynastic developments", and "Nubia and Egypt were both part of the great East African substratum".
 Williams also wrote that Qustul "could well have been the seat of Egypt's founding dynasty".
 David O'Connor wrote that the Qustul incense burner provides evidence that the A-group Nubian culture in Qustul marked the "pivotal change" from predynastic to dynastic "Egyptian monumental art".
 However, "most scholars do not agree with this hypothesis", as more recent finds in Egypt indicate that this iconography originated in Egypt instead of Nubia, and that the Qustul rulers adopted or emulated the symbols of Egyptian pharaohs.

 According to David Wengrow, the A-Group polity of the late 4th millenninum BCE is poorly understood since most of the archaeological remains are submerged underneath Lake Nasser.
+Frank Yurco also remarked that depictions of pharonic iconography such as the royal crowns, Horus falcons and victory scenes were concentrated in the Upper Egyptian Naqada culture and A-Group Nubia.
+He further elaborated that "Egyptian writing arose in Naqadan Upper Egypt and A-Group Nubia, and not in the Delta cultures, where the direct Western Asian contact was made, further vitiates the Mesopotamian-influence argument".

 The archaeological cemeteries at Qustul are no longer available for excavations since the flooding of Lake Nasser.
 The earliest representations of pharaonic iconography have been excavated from Nag el-Hamdulab in Aswan, the extreme southern region of Egypt which borders the Sudan, with an estimated dating range between 3200 and 3100 BC.